CEVO: Comprehensive EVent Ontology Enhancing Cognitive Annotation: Conclusions and Future Directions

 \section{Conclusions and Future Directions}

-In this paper, we introduced an event ontology called \emph{CEVO}\footnote{Homepage of the project: http://wiki.knoesis.org/index.php/CEVO}.
-This ontology relies on an abstract conceptualization over English verbs provided by Beth Levin in \cite{levin_english_1993}.
-Such an abstract conceptualization largely obviates deficiencies in (i) relation extraction from text (ii) contextual equivalencing of relations and (iii) diversity of ontologies.
-This ontology presents more than 230 event classes for over 3000 English verbs as individuals.
+In this paper, we introduced an event ontology called \emph{CEVO} (available at \url{https://shekarpour.github.io/cevo.io/}).
+This ontology relies on an abstract conceptualization of English verbs provided by Beth Levin in \cite{levin_english_1993}.
+Such an abstract conceptualization largely obviates deficiencies in (i) relation extraction from text, (ii) contextual equivalencing of relations, and (iii) diversity of ontologies.
+This ontology presents more than 230 event classes for over 3,000 English verbs as individuals.
 We plan to extend CEVO in the direction of integrating and interlinking to other existing ontologies, especially those that contain a conceptualization of events.
-Currently, we are applying CEVO to the domain of disaster response.
+Currently, we are applying CEVO to the domain of news for extracting events from news headlines.

-\paragraph{Acknowledgments} We acknowledge partial support from the National Science Foundation (NSF) award: EAR 1520870: Hazards SEES: Social and Physical Sensing Enabled Decision Support for Disaster Management and Response.
-Any opinions, findings, and conclusions/recommendations expressed in this material are those of the author(s) and do not necessarily reflect the views of the NSF.